Inspiring Musical Growth.One Performance at a Time

 As a member, you’ll gain access to valuable resources, including:

-Ongoing support and mentorship from local teachers
+• Ongoing mentorship and support from local teachers

-Access to virtual workshops (coming soon)
+• Access to virtual workshops and professional development opportunities